-"homosexuals".
-Johan comes according to Eekhoud close to being a "superior uranist": delicate and artful, whose intimate relations always remain pure.
+While the novel only vaguely refers to the sexological literature and does not mention the new terminology of the Fin-de-Siècle, Georges Eekhoud (1854-1927) does so in his foreword (vii-xi; written in French, translated by de Haan).
+This Belgian novelist, most famous for his chaste gay novel Escal-Vigor (1899, German translation 1903/2007; he wrote more on gay topics, see Setz 2007) and the legal proceedings against it, was a friend of de Haan5.
+He says that the topic of the book is "uranism" and describes the relation of two "homosexuals".
+Johan comes, according to Eekhoud, close to being a "superior uranist": delicate and artful, whose intimate relations always remain pure.
 Richell is in contrast the "pure devil" and a sadist.
 Such people are also to be found among those whose love life is different.
-He refers to the work of Richard von Krafft-Ebing and Albert Moll and quotes the first at length.
+He refers to the work of Richard von Krafft-Ebing and the German doctor Albert Moll and quotes the former at length.
 The psychiatrist tells the reader that this variant sentiment is not perversity, but perversion.
 It needs a certain predisposition and must in most cases be seen as a kind of disease.
 The sufferer should not be condemned, but pitied.
 It is a strange humane message that most of de Haan's work in fact rejects.
 The author himself seems to identify more with Joop in Pijpelijntjes, with Golesco in "The Rape of Christ" and with René in Pathologieën: with the evil and decadent characters.

-This novel did not create much scandal.
+This novel did not create much of a scandal.
 Of course, the reviewers would condemn the decadent topic, but at the same time some would praise the literary mastery of de Haan, as did Eekhoud in his foreword.
 The City of Amsterdam decided to remove him from the list of potential primary school teachers because of this novel.
 Van Eeden, who would remain his best literary friend, wrote he could not finish reading the novel because of its horrible topic.
-De Haan who had promised his wife to never write again a homosexual novel, had not been able to stop writing such literature.
+De Haan who had promised his wife to never write a homosexual novel again, had not been able to stop writing such literature.
 Like the marquis de Sade, forces beyond his will made him create such work.
 After Pathologieën, only the form changed.
 He now devoted himself to poetry instead of novels.
-The poems may have not been as radical as the books in their contents, they remained pederastic and continued to express his decadent and pervert perspectives.
+The poems may have not been as radical as the books in their content, but they remained pederastic and continued to express his decadent and perverse, as well as orthodox Jewish, perspectives.